Governance Structure

 The Executive Board

-The Board discusses everything from the IMF staff's annual health checks of member countries' economies to economic policy issues relevant to the global economy.
-The board normally makes decisions based on consensus but sometimes formal votes are taken.
-At the end of most formal discussions, the Board issues what is known as a summing up, which summarizes its views.
-Informal discussions may be held to discuss complex policy issues still at a preliminary stage.
+The Board discusses all aspects of the Fund’s work, from the IMF staff's annual health checks of member countries' economies to policy issues relevant to the global economy.
+The Board normally makes decisions based on consensus, but sometimes formal votes are taken.
+The votes of each member equal the sum of its basic votes (equally distributed among all members) and quota-based votes.
+Therefore, a member’s quota determines its voting power.
+Following most formal meetings, the Board summarizes its views in a document known as a Summing Up.
+Informal meetings may also be held to discuss complex policy issues at a preliminary stage.

 Governance Reform